-As you prepare to discuss your worth in the workplace, know that gaining a fair and equitable salary is crucial not only for your financial well-being but also for ensuring job satisfaction and bolstering your career growth.
-Throughout this guide, we’ll explore various strategies and examples to help you effectively negotiate your salary, focusing on key moments and best practices to follow.
-By the time you’ve finished reading, you’ll have a comprehensive understanding of how and when to negotiate to secure the desired compensation.
+As you prepare to discuss your worth in the workplace, know that gaining a fair and equitable salary is important not only for your financial well-being but also for ensuring job satisfaction and career growth.
+Throughout this article, we’ll explore various strategies and examples to help you effectively negotiate your salary, focusing on key moments and best practices to follow.

 Related: What Is a Sign-On Bonus?
 (Negotiation Examples)